If you happen to be off Earth when an election rolls around, you can still cast your ballot.

 Like those of us on Earth, a voting astronaut must send in their vote by 7 p.m.
 Central Time on election day for the vote to count.

-Although it's not an official part of the process, Rubins created her own voting booth on board the space station.
+Although it's not an official part of the process, Rubins created her own voting booth on board the space station back in 2020.
 She closed the door on her crew quarters and put up a hand-written sign that said "ISS Voting Booth."

 "It's our small little area where we sleep and have our computer," she said in the video.
 "It's a private area on the space station and it seems like it would be about the right size for a voting booth back down at home."

-This isn't the first time Rubins has voted from space.
+Rubins has voted from orbit twice.
 She was also on the space station during the presidential election in 2016.